nesi/nesi-wordlist/README.md

 ## How to use.

-The yaml files in `dic/` inform several different things (at present)
+The yaml files in `dic/` inform several different things (at present).
+Editing any of these files should trigger regeneration of the outputs.

 ### Parameters